 What is psoriatic arthritis?

-- Arthritis that affects the small joints in the fingers and/or toes
+- Arthritis that affects the small joints in the fingers, toes, or both

 - Asymmetrical arthritis of the joints in the hands and feet

-- Symmetrical polyarthritis, which is similar to rheumatoid arthritis
+- Symmetrical polyarthritis, which is similar to RA

-- Psoriatic spondylitis is arthritis of the lower back (sacroiliac sac) and the spine
+- Psoriatic spondylitis, arthritis of the lower back (sacroiliac sac) and the

 What causes psoriatic arthritis?